Heritage’s Coronavirus Response

 How can I make a reservation for when you reopen?

 The easiest way to make a booking is online via our website (click here for reservations).
 If you would prefer, you can also reserve over the phone or by email.
-Please note we do not open Monday – Wednesdays so we are not contactable by phone on these days.
-As per the latest rules regarding the 10pm curfew, we will no longer be taking reservations past 7:30pm in the evenings (7pm last orders for our 9 course menu).
-This should provide ample time to enjoy our tasting menus before we have to close our doors at 10pm.
+Please note we do not open on Monday and Tuesday so we are not contactable by phone on these days.
+As per the latest rules regarding the 11pm curfew, we will no longer be taking reservations past 7:30pm in the evenings.
+This should provide ample time to enjoy our tasting menus before we have to close our doors at 11pm.

 I had a reservation booked in whilst you were closed that I need to reschedule, how can I do this?